Graduate Diploma in Psychology online

 For assistance with your application, contact us on 1300 293 830.

 There are six intakes into the Graduate Diploma in Psychology degree throughout the year: January, March, May, July, August and October.
 Applications typically close four weeks before the online teaching period commences.
 See the Important dates section for further details.

 Yes, Australian citizens are eligible for a HELP loan.
 You must also be enrolled in a program with the University of Adelaide by the enrolment deadline (census), and have not reached the HELP loan limit.

-Once you have been offered a place in a University of Adelaide program, you will be able to apply for a HELP loan as a part of the enrolment process.
+Once you have been offered a place in the University of Adelaide program, you will be able to apply for a HELP loan as a part of the enrolment process.
 Please see our FAQs section for further details.